Loops, Holonomy and Signature: Preliminaries

 In the set $\I^{psi}(M)$, consider the equivalence relation finitely generated by the identifications $\alpha aa^{-1}\beta\sim\alpha\beta$.
 This is called the \emph{retrace relation}.
 With the formal definition in hand, we recall the concepts from the introduction: Let ${\mathcal E}^{\,psi,ret}(M)$ denote the quotient set of $\I^{psi}(M)$ under retrace relation, and let ${\mathcal L}^{\ psi,ret}(M,p)\subset {\mathcal E}^{\,psi,ret}(M)$ be the projection under the quotient map of the set of closed curves starting and ending at the point $p$.
 Note that ${\mathcal L}^{\ psi,ret}(M,p)$ is a group under concatenation whose neutral element is the equivalence class of $e_p$, the constant path at $p$.

-Now, consider the class $\Omega^{psi}(M,p)$ of piecewise smoothly immersed closed curves based at the point $p$.
-Another equivalence relation in this class is given by the finite composition of thin homotopies.
+Another equivalence relation in $\I^{psi}(M)$ is given by the finite composition of thin homotopies.
 A \emph{thin homotopy} between two curves $\alpha$ and $\gamma$ is a homotopy $\eta: [0,1]^2\rightarrow M$ such that its image is contained in the union of the images of the curves, that is